-We expect to report a higher net loss for 2009 as compared to the net loss in 2008 primarily due to the net effects of:
+We expect to report a higher net loss attributable to Valhi stockholders for 2009 as compared to the net loss in 2008 primarily due to the net effects

 - lower expected operating income from our Chemicals Segment.
-In late 2008, as a result of the decrease in global demand, our Chemicals Segment experienced a build up in inventory levels.
-In order to decrease inventory levels and improve liquidity, we implemented production curtailments.
-Through these curtailments we have successfully reduced our Chemicals Segment's inventory levels and increased our liquidity, although the resulting curtailments led to a net loss due to the large amount of unabsorbed fixed production costs we charged to expense as incurred; and - recording a lower gain from litigation settlements.
+In late 2008, as a result of the sharp decline in global demand, our Chemicals Segment experienced a build up in inventory levels.
+In order to decrease inventory levels and improve liquidity, we implemented production curtailments during the first half of 2009.
+In addition, throughout all of 2009 we have implemented cost controls and reduced our capital spending.
+Through these actions we have successfully reduced our Chemicals Segment's inventory and increased our liquidity, although the resulting curtailments led to an operating loss in the first six months of 2009 due to the large amount of unabsorbed fixed production costs we charged to expense as incurred during the first half of 2009; - lower expected operating income from our Component Products Segment; and - recording a lower gain from litigation settlements.